 So there is a cultural reason for so many herbs, even though it seems to break the cucina povera tradition of simple preparations with few ingredients.

 Antica Trattoria dell’Eremita is your chance to see what this whole thing is all about.
-You can eat the special bread of Gallicano called focaccia leva, a thick flat bread cooked between two iron plates to be eaten with cold cuts and the restaurant’s smoked trout (they raise their own trout here!).
+You can eat the special bread of Gallicano called focaccia leva, thick flat bread cooked between two iron plates to be eaten with cold cuts and the restaurant’s smoked trout (they raise their own trout here!).
 They also raise farro, which appears in the farro soup.
-You can taste or buy eggs from their free range chickens.
+You can taste or buy eggs from their free-range chickens.
 You can buy packets of the dried herbs they collect from along the little white road.
 Then, when you’re totally stuffed, you can go visit the Eremo.
 When you do, note the chapel carved out of the hillside.

 Then you hit the road.
 Don’t forget the horn.
 Blow for all it’s worth.